tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 Scala
 :   @@snip [Custom Policy](../../../../../examples/src/main/scala/csw/auth/ExampleServer.scala) { #custom-policy-async }

-This forms a an http route for a secure GET request for path `/files` and expects a query string parameter named `fileId` of type `Long`.
+This forms a an http route for a secure GET request for path `/files/[fileId]` and expects a path parameter of type `Long`.
 The async custom policy makes an async database call to check whether the file being requested belongs to the user who made http request.

 ### EmptyPolicy